quilvioo/knowledge-repo/vim/README.md

 The j, k, h, l keys act much like like the arrow keys typically do on a keyboard.

+* `x` deletes the character under the cursor
+* `a` will enter "Insesrt mode" starting after the cursor
+* `A` will enter "Insert mode" at the end of the current line

 ## Resources Used

 * [vimtutor](https://linux.die.net/man/1/vimtutor)